Herm71/jekyll-yelapafun/source/_pages/faq.md

 ## Is the path safe to walk on?

 The path is rocky and a bit uneven,  but is passable by most able bodied people.
 The paths are not wheel chair accessible and we do not recommend if walking is a challenge.
-Here is a video:

-[TODO: Video]

 ## What about wildlife and insects?